 Donnell Free-Form Swimming Pool in Sonoma

 While considered freeform, the boomerang shape (or kidney) consists of two shapes set at 45-degree angles.
 The island-situated sculpture in the middle of the pool was created by Adaline Kent.
-The house, garden and swimming pool continue to be a popular attraction on garden and architecture tours.Continue to 3 of 5 below.
+The house, garden, and swimming pool continues to be a popular attraction on garden and architecture tours.Continue to 2 of 10 below.

 Brick-Lined Kidney Shape

 An overhead shot reveals without a doubt that this is a kidney-shaped swimming pool.
 Outlining it with bricks further emphasizes its kidney shape and provides a nice contrast with the concrete walkway.
 The built-in spa, which is elevated from the pool, is designed in an octagonal shape.Continue to 3 of 10 below.

 Continuing the freeform lines of the bigger pool, this kidney-shaped spa is different enough from most hot tubs without going overboard.
 Too many curves and a too-complicated shape on a small pool or body of water can defeat the purpose of why it's there in the first place.Continue to 4 of 10 below.

 This clever design incorporates a kidney-shaped pool onto a sloping piece of land.
 The kidney form retains its shape, even at different elevations.
 It doesn't appear that one part of the pool is necessarily deeper than the other.
 With the positioning of the built-in seating, this pool no doubt takes advantage of the view offered from the hillside vantage point.

 The pool appears to have jets, which indicates this pool is used for warmth, relaxation and entertaining.
 Two separate pathways lead from different parts of the house to the pool.Continue to 5 of 10 below.

 05 of 10